LOI Deadline

 The Sagol Network GerOmic Award for Junior Faculty

 Given the biological complexity and heterogeneity of the aging process, the emerging field of various -omics research can play an important role in providing important insights into the aging process and many age-related diseases.
-The major goal of this program is to assist in the development of the careers of junior investigators committed to pursuing careers in the field of aging research and ger-omics, –omics research focused on aging and/or age-related disease research in particular.
+The major goal of this program is to assist in the development of the careers of early career investigators committed to pursuing careers in the field of aging research and ger-omics, –omics research focused on aging and/or age-related disease research in particular.

-The Sagol Network GerOmic Award will provide up to $125,000 for a one- to two-year award to junior faculty (MDs and PhDs) to conduct aging-related -omics research.
+The Sagol Network GerOmic Award will provide up to $160,000 for a one- to two-year award to junior faculty (MDs and PhDs) to conduct aging-related -omics research.
 Research areas supported include, but are not limited to:

 • Genomics, epigenomics, proteomics, metabolomics, transcriptomics, and methylomics (and other areas of -omics research) that focus on biological versus chronological aging in animals and humans.